How to Boot Up a PS4 in Safe Mode

 How to Start a PS4 in Safe Mode

-- Ensure that the PS4 is completely off.
+- Turn the PS4 off completely.
 Press the power button as usual, and it should blink a few times before your console powers down.

 - Press and hold the power button.
 You should hear a beep when pressed and another one seven seconds later.
 Once you hear both, release the power button.

 - Your PS4 should have booted up in Safe Mode.
+Plug your controller into the PS4 and click the PS4 button.
 To control your PS4 from here, you’ll need to make sure that you’ve got a DualShock controller connected to your console via USB.

 How PS4 Safe Mode Works

 Once your PS4 has booted in Safe Mode, you’ll see a few options.
 Selecting ‘Restart’ will make your PS4 boot normally (if possible) while ‘Change Resolution’ will force your PS4 to boot up in 480p next time around.
 If you’d like to update your firmware via a USB drive, the internet, or a disc, select ‘Update System Software.’

 ‘Restore Default’ settings will put your PS4 back to its factory settings, but keep your data, while ‘Rebuild Database’ will scan the drive and essentially re-index its contents.
 ‘Initialize PS4’ is by far the most drastic action, as this will wipe ALL of your data from the console and essentially roll it back to the day you took it out of the box.

 Safe Mode is especially useful if your device has an issue during an update.
 Rebooting your PS4 in Safe Mode should allow you to proceed, but it doesn’t always work that way.

 PS4 Stuck in a Safe Mode Boot Loop

 Several users have reported that their PlayStation 4 is looping in Safe Mode.
 This scenario means it will not boot up in the normal mode.
 If this problem occurs for you, there are a couple of steps to try.